yuschick/daniel-yuschick/src/articles/the-key-to-good-component-design-is-selfishness.md

 assetDir: selfish-design
 ---

-_When translating components from design to development, it’s common to find properties that relate to the content and not to the component itself.
+**QUICK SUMMARY ↬** When translating components from design to development, it’s common to find properties that relate to the content and not to the component itself.
 This considerate approach to component design creates complicated props, steeper learning curves and eventual technical debt.
-However, the key to avoiding these pitfalls is selfish, or self-interested, component design._
+However, the key to avoiding these pitfalls is selfish, or self-interested, component design.

 ---